sak96/tauri-plugin-sharetarget/README.md

         ...
 ```

-## Authorization
+## Permissions
-First you need permissions, just to get ipc events in javascript.
+First you need permissions in tauri, just to get ipc events in javascript.
 In `src-tauri/capabilities/default.json`, add `sharetarget` to the permissions :
 ``` json
 {